top of page

 The child I used to be.

-Alone in the dark for decades.
+Lost in the dark for decades.

 I finally hear your cries.